Human Act Award 2020 goes to Greta Thunberg

 Greta Thunberg was pleased to receive the Human Act Award in 2020 of USD 100.000.
 It was given to Greta Thunberg - through the Greta Thunberg Foundation - on International Mother Earth Day, 22 April 2020 for her fearless and determined efforts to mobilize millions of people around the world to fight climate change.

-The purpose of the Human Act Award is to create awareness about the UN Sustainable Development Goals.
+The purpose of the Human Act Award is to contribute to the UN Sustainable Development Goals Decade of Action.

 The Human Act Award is awarded for a passionate changemaker who is dedicated to take action on the world’s most pressing issues.